Amalaltlb/Paris-Cycling-Traffic-Analysis/README.md

 ## How to Use

-1. Download the two files containing the full project materials.
+1. Download the two files containing the project materials.
-2. Open the report to review key findings and insights.
+2. Open the Paris Cycling Trafic Analysis.pptx to review key findings and insights.